aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to DIF in Android via Java" h2="Transform MHTML to DIF within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML to DIF conversion is a useful process for Android application developers.
+MHTML is a web page archive format that is used to save webpages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+DIF is a data interchange format that is used to transfer data between different applications.
+It is a tabular format that is used to store data in rows and columns.

+<h2>How Aspose.Total Helps for MHTML to DIF Conversion</h2>
-You can integrate MHTML to DIF conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
-Secondly, you can convert XLSX to DIF by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that can be used to integrate powerful file processing features into Android applications.
+It includes APIs for PDF, Cells, and other file formats.
+It can be used to convert MHTML to DIF in two steps.
+Firstly, Aspose.PDF for Android via Java can be used to convert MHTML to XLSX.
+Secondly, Aspose.Cells for Android via Java can be used to convert XLSX to DIF.
+Both APIs are included in the Aspose.Total for Android via Java product family.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}